ercfit/w01d02-homework/README.md

 <hr>

 1. What command do you use to pull any changes from the master repository into your local repository?<br>
+	git pull
 1. What command do you use to unstage a file?<br>
+	git rm
 1. What command do you use to change your files back to how they were after a commit?<br>
+	git reset
 1. Why is it important to use `--` when changing files back to a previous state?<br>
+	--hard to discard any changes in tracked files since commit
 1. Why might you want to reset your files back to a previous commit?<br>
+	in the event you've mad a mistake

 <hr>
 &#x1F534; ** Commit your work.** <br>